 A great visual example of oxidation can be found in apples.
-After seeing the Good Apple / Bad Apple Experiment by my friend, author and speaker Danielle LaPorte, I decided to try my own experiment in my Austin home to show the benefits of antioxidants in lessening oxidation of the skin.
+I tried this really cool experiment in my Austin home to show the benefits of antioxidants in lessening oxidation of the skin.

 What I Used:

-- Vitamin C&E Treatment (a potent skin care product that uses magnesium ascorbyl phosphate, a stable form of vitamin C)
+- Vitamin C&E Treatment (a potent skincare product that uses tetrahexyldecyl ascorbate, ascorbyl methylsilanol pectinate, both stable forms of vitamin C)

 What I Did:

 I simply cut out a piece of an apple and applied a thin coat (about the same amount you would apply to your face) to half of the slice and waited for over an hour.

 As you can see (and I promise you, there was no fancy photo filtering done to the apple!), there is a significant difference between the untreated side of the apple and the treated side of the apple.
-This shows how topical vitamin C can interfere with the natural oxidative processes that form melanin and therefore slow down the visible appearance of skin damage that occurs from both inside and out.
+This shows how topical vitamin C can provide protection for the skin and may interfere with the natural oxidative processes that cause melanin to form.
+It demonstrates how vitamin C can slow down the visible appearance of skin damage that occurs from both inside and out.